- Q: How do I become an NCF user?

 - Q: What hours can I work in the NCF during university holidays?

 A: Working during university holidays requires you to have taken the extended access safety training.
+You can request extended user access safety training after becoming an NCF user.

 - Q: What is the clean room phone number?